anil023/Stock-Analysis-Dashboard/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For questions or suggestions, feel free to contact the repository owner at [araju#mtu.edu].
+For questions or suggestions, feel free to contact the repository owner at [araju@mtu.edu].